Yanfiq/LiteraLog/README.md

 # LiteraLog

+## What?
 LiteraLog is a desktop application that is useful for recording personal book collections, recording reading progress, and recording book wishlist.

-This application is built using Java programming language with Gradle build system and using JavaFX framework for its GUI.
+## Who?
+Me, obviously.

+## When?

+## Where?

-## Feature
+## Why?
-1. Save the data to MSSQL database
+This project is my attempts to learning the following material
+1. Object-Oriented programming
+    1. Encapsulation.
-2. That's it
+    2. Inheritance.
+    3. Polymorphism
+    4. etc.
+2. JDBC (Java Database Connectivity) API
+3. JavaFX Framework

-## How to use
+## How?
 0. Set the MSSQL database.
 There is a lot of tutorials out there.
 1. Clone this repository.
 2. Open in Intellij IDEA.